-At least according to Kristin Wiens, who started her first class with Continuing Studies as a single mother of two pursuing a Diploma in Intercultural Education, while concurrently completing a degree in Cultural Anthropology and Linguistics at UVic.
+At least according to Kristin Wiens, who started her first class with Continuing Studies as a single mother of two pursuing a Diploma in Intercultural Education [now called Diploma in Intercultural Studies and Practice], while concurrently completing a degree in Cultural Anthropology and Linguistics at UVic.

 “Not to make it sound like it was easy all the time," she amends, as she reflects on the creative scheduling that was often involved.

 “People ask me all the time, how I managed to do it all, but it just never felt that hard because I was following my joy.
 I loved being a mom.
 I loved going to school.
 Those things never felt like a burden at all, they felt like a privilege and a pleasure,” she says.
 “Because I was doing what I loved, I had the energy, the time and the passion to make it all work.”

 “I always knew I wanted to work with children, to teach,” says Kristin, who now works as an Inclusion Coach and Special Ed Curriculum Coordinator for the Sooke School District, “but another thing I always really wanted to do was write a children’s book.”

 So, shortly after completing her first degree and diploma program, she enrolled in an Arts class, entitled Writing for Children.
 That course, along with subsequent drawing and writing courses she took, inspired her to create a children’s picture book as the final project for her Masters degree in Special Education.

 “I saw a need in the school system.
 I noticed that the stress on children, on parents, on teachers, seems to only be growing, so the need for strategies and approaches to reduce and deal with stress seems pretty important.”